Skip to content

 In simple terms, an "instance" is just a specific popup that's currently open on your screen.
 Think of it like this:

-• a popup is like an email template (the design and structure you've created)
+• A popup is like an email template (the design and structure you've created)

-• an instance is like each individual email sent from that template (what appears for users)
+• An instance is like each individual email sent from that template (what appears for users)

 For example, you might have an "Alert" popup with a title, message, and action button.
 Each instance of this alert could show different content:

-• one instance might display "Payment successful" with account details
+• One instance might display "Payment successful" with account details

-• another instance might show "New message received" with a preview and reply button
+• Another instance might show "New message received" with a preview and reply button

-• a third instance could present "Update available" with version info and download link
+• A third instance could present "Update available" with version info and download link

 All these alerts use the same popup, but display as separate instances with their own content.